-For us, it's about serving and meeting the needs of individuals in a fair and consistent way whatever their gender, age, race, sexuality, faith or abilities.
+For us, it's about serving and meeting the needs of individuals in a fair and consistent way - whatever their gender, age, race, sexuality, faith or abilities.
 We are dedicated to doing this in every area of the business and in every service we offer our customers.
-That means every time we deal with you we promise to be fair and respectful, and give the best service to you as an individual.
-And every time we create a policy or provide a service we promise to make it open and accessible to you and all Southway tenants.

 Our staff are as diverse as our customers - and that's the way it should be.
-They are people with different backgrounds, from all walks of life equally helping to shape our services and the way we offer them to you.
+They are people with different backgrounds, from all walks of life - equally helping to shape our services and the way we offer them to you.